bhlvoong/LBTATools/README.md

 Now, there is a solution to this problem: **LBTATools**.

-There are two main problems I want to tackle here:
+There are 3 main problems I want to tackle here:

 1. Use UIStackView to layout everything, but reduce overall code.
 2. Create quick vertical and horizontal lists, but skip the boring cell registration, numItemsForSection, cellForItemAt code.
+3. Generate a UILabel, UIButton, UIView, etc.. with one line of code.

 Below are solutions that I use for various client work.

-### Stack vertically and horizontally
+### 1. Stack vertically and horizontally
 Layouts can usually be broken down into some combination of horizontal and vertical **UIStackViews**.
-The following are a few examples of how to use stack and hstack to get her done:
+The following examples illustrate usage of **stack** and **hstack**.

 ##### Example 1: Simple Vertical Layout
 ![Example Layout 1](https://letsbuildthatapp-videos.s3-us-west-2.amazonaws.com/3944b324-0a30-49d8-b5ef-f43b658ab826)